Polarishq/nova-cli/README.md

 ```
  If it isn't in your PATH, you can run `export PATH=$PATH:$GOBIN`

 ## Usage

 If you haven't already, [sign up or log in][nova] to obtain your Splunk Nova API credentials to get started.

+### Binaries

+We may also have have binaries for download on the [latest release](https://github.com/splunknova/nova-cli/releases/latest).
+Shout out on [slack](http://community.splunknova.com) if you need a particular binary!

 ### Credentials

+Get started by creating an account on [splunknova.com](https://www.splunknova.com/).

-Save your Splunk Nova API client credentials in `~/.nova` file by running:
+API Credentials can be conveniently saved in a `~/.nova` file by running

 ````
 nova login